Awning: Retractable side or drop arm awnings

 Commonly used to shade a window, with a roller tube at the top, spring-loaded side arms, and a motor, crank or tape-pull operator.
 Awnings with sides are commonly known as traditional style awnings as they have been used for many years dating back to the early 19th century using cotton canvas fabric.
 Canvas was replaced in the 1960s by more acrylic materials and polyester in more recent times driven by a focus on the environment.
 Traditional style awnings are appropriate for historical buildings and are still popular today using a more weather resistant fabric and a rope and pulley system for retracting the awnings.
 Awnings without sides do not provide as much sun protection as those with sides.
 Awnings without sides come in many different styles.
 Drop Arm Awnings without sides come with roller tubes at the top and are available with motors and wind sensors for automatic retraction.
 Spear Awnings are made without sides and are made with Wrought Iron Frames and they can be retracted with a rope and pulley system but are not available with motors.

-Awnings with sides provide the best sun protection for east and west facing windows.
-North and South facing windows can be protected from the sun with awnings without sides.
-Awnings provide shade keeping your house cooler, awnings are also great shade creators around porches, decks and patios.
+Awnings with sides provide sun protection for east and west facing windows, while north and south facing windows can be protected with awnings without sides.
+Awnings provide shade to keep a house cooler, and can also be used around porches, decks, and patios.